martiserra99/formity-old/README.md

 );
 ```

-You can define as many components as you want but the form fields need to meet certain requirements.
+You can define as many components as you want, but the form fields need to meet certain requirements.
 This library uses [react-hook-form](https://www.npmjs.com/package/react-hook-form) under the hood and a form context is provided.
-For that reason you need to make sure that your form fields are registered to this form, like so:
+For that reason, you need to make sure that your form fields are registered to this form, like so:

 ```js
 import { useFormContext } from 'react-hook-form';